gabriel/YOCView/README.md

 @end
 ```

-Then within your view you can push, pop, present, dismiss without worrying about view controllers.
+Then within your view you can push, pop, present, dismiss without worrying about UIViewController.

 ```objc
 @implementation MyView